 (2) A direction under subregulation (1) must specify the period within which the direction must be complied with and for how long the direction must be complied with.

-(3) A direction under subregulation (1) must be recorded by Western Power.
+(3) A direction under subregulation (1) must be recorded by the corporation.

-(4) If a person (in this regulation called the “first person”) is directed to do something under subregulation (1) but does not comply with the direction, then Western Power may authorise a Western Power employee or another person to carry out that direction and the first person must do all such things as the first person is requested by the authorised person to do in order to assist the authorised person to carry out that direction.
+(4) If a person (in this regulation called the “first person”) is directed to do something under subregulation (1) but does not comply with the direction, then the corporation may authorise an employee of the corporation or another person to carry out that direction and the first person must do all such things as the first person is requested by the authorised person to do in order to assist the authorised person to carry out that direction.

-(5) Regulations 25 and 29 and this regulation do not limit any power or right conferred by any other law or by agreement on Western Power.
+(5) Regulations 25 and 29 and this regulation do not limit any power or right conferred by any other law or by agreement on a corporation.

+[Regulation 30 amended in Gazette 31 Mar 2006 p.
+1334 and 1338-40.]

 31. Operation, maintenance and extension planning

-(1) The purpose of this regulation is to ensure that, so far as possible, outages of plant or equipment forming part of, or connected to, the electricity transmission network are coordinated.
+(1) The purpose of this regulation is to ensure that, so far as possible, outages of plant or equipment forming part of, or connected to, a corporation’s electricity transmission network are coordinated.

-(2) On or before 31 March 1997 and 30 September each year, each user must provide to Western Power —
+(2) On or before 30 September each year, each user must provide to the corporation —

 (a) a maintenance schedule in respect of the plant and equipment connected at each of its connections for the following financial year; and